 - Muscle relaxants, such as Valium, would be a good treatment, except for their addictive properties.

 I sometimes dispense several Valium (perhaps 4 to 10 tablets) as a test to prove the symptoms are from muscle spasms.
 I recommend taking one of the Valium on a weekend, when being alert is not as important as during the work week.
 When the lump occurs, one takes the Valium.
 Within an hour, there should be significant improvement in the lump sensation.
 If the symptoms improve after taking the muscle relaxant, then the symptoms are reasonably from a muscle spasm.
 Again, the knowledge that a muscle relaxant makes a lump disappear can help confirm that the cause of the lump is from a muscle and not an actual worrisome lump.

 I have also tried injections with a local anesthetic, often with good, but temporary, results.
 It does help to confirm in the patient's mind there is the possibility of relief.

 If a local anesthetic injection helps, I have with inconsistent results injected botulinum toxin into the cricopharyngeus muscle, sometimes with prolonged relief.

 The symptoms go away.

 I receive more email regarding cricopharyngeal spasms than I can possibly respond to.
 The essence of many of the emails is that some or several symptoms are slightly different than on this page.
 Or perhaps, you have been examined by several ENT doctors who gave a different opinion than I do.
 There is really not much more I can tell you about the syndrome without examining you myself.
-You might consider sharing a copy of this page with your physician, though I am aware many physicians do not like the lack of peer review on the internet, but consider the page as an opening to talk about your particular case.
+You might consider sharing a copy of this page with your physician, though I am aware many physicians do not like the lack of peer review on the internet, but consider the page as an opening talking point about your particular case.
 You might also consider getting a second opinon from an ENT who specializes in the throat - a laryngologist.